Please avoid visiting if you are feeling unwell.

 - All children should wear mitts or gloves.
 Layers of warm clothing are recommended.
 Snow suits are appropriate for preschool-aged children.

-- A helmet is mandatory for all children's and adult's Learn to Skate programs.
-Please note: This includes parents who are participating in the Parent & Cub programs.
+- A helmet is mandatory for all participants, including parents participating in Parent & Cub programs.
+A proper-fitting CSA approved helmet is recommended.
+Bicycle helmets are not permitted.

-- We strongly recommend that helmets be equipped with a face mask.
+- We strongly recommend that helmets be equipped with a cage.